forestgrape/coronavirus/index.md

   - [Infector Distribution](./spread_analyses.md#infector-distribution): 20% of infected were responsible for 80% of the transmissions detected by the contact tracing in Hong Kong.
   - Section on [Pre-symptomatic Infectors](./spread_analyses.md#pre-symptomatic-infectors) in work
 - 6.11.
 Renamed ~~"Monitor Failure"~~ to [Estimates Out of Bounds](./monitor_and_control.md#detect-estimates-out-of-bounds).
 Case numbers are case numbers and not estimates.
     > Mainly I was shocked by the very steep increase of deaths and still am [analyses in work].
-    > Even though I spent/d a lot of time learning to analyse.
+Even though I spent/d a lot of time learning to analyse.
 - 5./6.11.
 Updates in [Spread Analyses](./spread_analyses.md) in online work:
     * Evidence for super-spreader events at large scale sporting events with spectators.
 Evidence: 1) players are more frequently infected in regions with spectators and 2) there seem to be increased infection rates in the stadiums catchment areas.
       > Not proven yet but evidence strong enough that risk regions should **stop allowing large scale events** even with protection measures.
 As of 4./5.11. there still seem to be football matches with many thousand spectators.
     * Sections about observed spreading events in food production factories and airplanes.
 - 1.11.
 [Strategy](./controlling.md#strategy) and [On Numbers](./monitoring.md#on-numbers) sections, where I give my point of view how to tackle Covid and for actions at different incidence levels.
 - 31.10.
 [Detect Monitor Out of Bounds](./monitor_and_control.md#detect-monitor-out-of-bounds) in the extended section [Monitor Prevalence](./monitor_and_control.md#monitor-prevalence) describes how to check estimates in the past: The current death rate multiplied by 400 (inverse fatality) should be about the case estimated a few weeks ago.
-- 28.10. (only summaries available) Early results from [Spread Analyses](./spread_analyses.md) show that Covid-19 transmission probability increases with the amount of air exchanged between people.
+- 28.10. (only summaries available) Early results from [Spread Analyses](./spread_analyses.md) show that the Covid-19 transmission probability increases with the amount of air exchanged between people.
 Air exchange is high when indoors (either heated or air-conditioned) and at increased breathing (high altitude, sport, singing).
 This strongly indicates that [aerosol](./transmission.md#summary-airborne-transmission) transmission plays a key role.
 Thus good ventilation, less populated and good and clean mask help indoors and being outside with some distance is safe.
     > During the summer droplet transmission seemed most important, because of Covid-19 waves in regions where the sun was high combined with some research indicating that aerosol transmission is rare in humid and warm settings.
-Steep increase in Europa as climate cooled in October 2020 combined with extensive droplet preventions in place triggered reconsidering: The Covid waves, when the sun is high, occurred/occur either in hot areas and are well explained by air-conditioning or by high altitude:
+Steep increase in Europa as climate cooled in October 2020 combined with extensive droplet preventions in place questioned the dominance of droplet transmission.
+Reconsideration and a detailed look show: The Covid waves, when the sun is high, occurred/occur either in hot areas and are well explained by air-conditioning or by high altitude:
     * Air-conditioning: Brazil, Middle East and Southern US (in California noteworthy is the difference between hot Los Angeles and temperate San Francisco)
     * High altitudes which means cold nights and increased breathing: La Paz in Bolivia, Quito in Ecuador and Bogota in Columbia or at high altitude combined with heat: Mexico City and currently (28.10.) in Kenya.
 - 25.10.
 New page [Spread Analyses](./spread_analyses.md) in work: Observations and analysis how Covid-19 spreads in different settings.
 -  > 24.10.
-Part of the early-online-updates below (16.10.) is a note about [corona conform schooling](./monitor_and_control.md#corona-conform-schooling) which I needed to correct.
-Pupils are **not** likely to play a major role in the past and current Covid spread while protection measures are in place.
-Caveat: most investigations were done in summer climate.
+Part of the early-online-updates below (16.10.) is a note about [corona conform schooling](./monitor_and_control.md#corona-conform-schooling) which needed correction: Pupils are **not** likely to play a major role in the past and current Covid spread while protection measures are in place.
 -  15./16.10.
 Early Online Update for the sections [Protection Measures](./monitor_and_control.md#thoughts-about-social-measures) and [Transmission](./transmission.md) in online work.
 Due to steep increase of cases in Europe and new pieces of evidence regarding transmission.
     > The steep increases despite protection measures in place is noteworthy, since it indicates many hidden/undetected cases.
 - 5.10./6.10. moved from literal single-page (all content in index.md) to multiple pages.
 Pages including short description are in the in the [content](#content).